ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 ## Configure the services
 Add the following code to your `Startup` class' `ConfigureServices` method with real values instead of the sample values:

-_Note that you can set either `TimeAfterIssueDateBeforeRenewal`, `TimeAfterIssueDateBeforeRenewal` or both, but at least one of them has to be specified._
+_Note that you can set either `TimeUntilExpiryBeforeRenewal`, `TimeAfterIssueDateBeforeRenewal` or both, but at least one of them has to be specified._

 ```csharp
 services.AddFluffySpoonLetsEncrypt(new LetsEncryptOptions()